tdongsi/tdongsi.github.io/source/resume/index.markdown

 ### Education

 * Master of Science, 2009 - 2012, University of California, Riverside.
 GPA: *3.92/4*
+  * Designed and implemented sensor fusion algorithms for accelerometers, gyroscopes, and cameras, with applications targeted for smartphones, VR headsets, and driverless car navigation systems.
+    The algorithms, based on probabilistic models and statistical inference methods, are implemented and published in peer-reviewed conferences (ICRA, IROS).
 * Bachelor of Engineering, 2002 - 2006, National University of Singapore, Singapore.
 GPA: *4.42/5*

 ### Honor & Awards